-If you have a complaint or concern about the service you have received from the doctors or any of the staff working in the practice, you can speak to Mrs Feist about it.
+If you have a complaint or concern about the service you have received from the doctors or any of the staff working in the practice, you can speak to Mrs Hammersley about it.
 We hope that most problems can be sorted out informally, quickly and easily, often at the same time as they arise and with the person concerned.

 - Find out what happened